-- 54. When a learner's loan application has been approved and they have started their learning (see paragraph 55) you must confirm the learner's attendance to the SLC through the learning provider portal. - 55.
-The start date is when activity directly related to the qualification has begun.
-This would not include enrolment, induction, prior assessment, diagnostic testing or similar activity. - 56.
-You can only confirm a learner has started their learning after two weeks of attendance.
-Learners become liable for their loan two weeks after their start date; this is referred to as the 'initial liability point' and will either be: - 56.1 two weeks from the qualification start date, as shown on the loan application form or - 56.2 two weeks after the learner started their learning if they started at a later date than the one given on the loan application form (in this case you must inform the SLC about the change to the start date through the learning provider portal before you confirm the learner's attendance please refer to the SLC's learning provider portal user guide) - 57.
-You must accurately record the learner's unique learner number (ULN) in the learning provider portal before you can confirm their attendance. - 58.
-If a learner leaves their qualification before the initial liability point, or if a learner has never attended, you must confirm this to the SLC using the learning provider portal. - 59.
+- 62. You can only confirm a learner has started their learning after two weeks of attendance.
+Learners become liable for their loan two weeks after their start date; this is referred to as the 'initial liability point' and will either be: - 62.1 two weeks from the qualification start date, as shown on the loan application form or - 62.2 two weeks after the learner started their learning if they started at a later date than the one given on the loan application form (in this case you must inform the SLC about the change to the start date through the learning provider portal before you confirm the learner's attendance please refer to the SLC's learning provider portal

+- user guide).
+You must accurately record the learner's unique learner number (ULN) in the learning provider portal before you can confirm their attendance. - 63.
+You must ensure you register the learner with the Awarding Organisation Body within the timescales set by the awarding organisation. - 64.
+If a learner leaves their qualification before the initial liability point, or if a learner has never attended, you must confirm this to the SLC using the learning provider portal. - 65.
 If you cancel a learner's loan, you must only reinstate it with the learner's written permission.